-The Audit Committee has appointed Deloitte & Touche LLP, or Deloitte, as our independent registered public accounting firm, to audit our financial statements for the fiscal year ending December 31, 2022.
+The Audit Committee has appointed Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm, to audit our financial statements for the fiscal year ending December 31, 2023.
 Deloitte has served as our independent registered public accounting firm since September 24, 2019.
 Our board of directors proposes that the stockholders ratify this appointment.
-Deloitte audited our financial statements for the fiscal year ended December 31, 2021.
+Deloitte audited our financial statements for the fiscal year ended December 31, 2022.
 We expect that representatives of Deloitte will be present at the annual meeting, will be able to make a statement if they so desire, and will be available to respond to appropriate questions.

-In deciding to appoint Deloitte, the Audit Committee reviewed auditor independence issues and existing commercial relationships with Deloitte and concluded that Deloitte has no commercial relationship with the Company that would impair its independence for the fiscal year ending December 31, 2022.
+In deciding to appoint Deloitte, the Audit Committee reviewed auditor independence issues and existing commercial relationships with Deloitte and concluded that Deloitte has no commercial relationship with the Company that would impair its independence for the fiscal year ending December 31, 2023.

-The following table presents fees for professional audit services rendered by Deloitte for the audit of the Company's annual financial statements for the years ended December 31, 2021, and December 31, 2020.
+The following table presents fees for professional services rendered by Deloitte for the years ended December 31, 2022 and 2021.

-2020 2021
+2021 2022

-Audit fees:(1) \$2,897,053 \$3,681,015
+Audit fees:(1) \$3,681,015 \$2,712,718

-Audit related fees: (2) 73,290 1,372,628
+Audit related fees:(2) 1,372,628

-Tax fees - -
+Tax fees: (3) 287,390

 All other fees

-Total \$2,970,343 \$5,053,643
+Total \$5,053,643 \$3,000,108

-(1) Audit fees include fees and related expenses for professional services rendered in connection with the annual audit of the Company's financial statements and the review of the Company's interim financial statements, as well as fees for services that generally only the independent registered public accounting firm can be reasonably expected to provide, including comfort letters, consents, and review of registration statements filed with the SEC including fees related to our initial public offering.
+(1) Audit fees include fees and related expenses for professional services rendered in connection with the annual audit of the Company's financial statements and the review of the Company's interim financial statements, as well as fees for services that generally only the independent registered public accounting firm can be reasonably expected to provide, including comfort letters, consents, and review of registration statements filed with the SEC including fees related to our public offerings.